Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have heard of other coffee drinkers complain about a rash however, it ends up that it is what they are placing into the coffee.
 Do you drink it black or not.
 My bet is you do not.

 I believe that dermatitis can be caused by coffee.
 My brother discovered it by accident.
 He had terrible itchy patches on his hands, and all the creams rx'd by the doc didn't help much.
-One day for no specific reason he decided to quit coffee--skin problems dissappeared.
-My father also had the same cronic problem (he drank it black), but passed away before my brother found his cure.

 I think its coffee.
 Sometimes my skin gets red blemishes and spots when I drink coffee.
 If I dont drink acidic drinks (Coffee and Softdrinks) I get clear skin.